 Working with provisional patent lawyers will provide you with an expedient way to establish a priority date for an invention with the United States Patent and Trademark Office (USPTO).
 It is an effective and relatively cost-friendly way to safeguard your place in line with the USPTO while you decide whether to file a regular patent application.
 A provisional patent application by itself is not a patent, but simply a holding place.
 To receive the benefit of the earlier provisional patent application date, a regular patent application must be filed within one year.
 Importantly, the 12-month period cannot be extended.
 Filing a provisional patent application also allows you to immediately start labeling your invention as “patent pending.”

-Your IP lawyer will answer any questions you have regarding your original works.
+Your patent lawyer will answer any questions you have regarding your original works.
 You’ll also have a chance to learn about other forms of IP protection like trademarks, patents, and confidentiality agreements.

 You're more likely to be approved